North Port shuts out Venice 2-0 on senior night

 “When Thomas stepped away from the program, it hurt us for sure,” said Sorbino.
 “Every time he’s out there, he’s one of the best players on the field by far.
 He’s been chomping at the bit to get a goal.
 I know it felt special for him.
 He’s a vocal leader on the field and he’s meant everything to this team.”

 The Bobcats tacked on their second goal in the 52nd minute.
 The score started with a cross from left of the box again.
-This time, John Victor Bogdanets was on the receiving end, laying out full extension into the grass to head the ball forward.
+This time, Jeremiah Bogdanets was on the receiving end, laying out full extension into the grass to head the ball forward.

 (0) comments